 Living so close to the Atlantic Ocean certainly cuts through the sometimes overwhelming Mediterranean climate.
 It also helps to keep the winters mild but still offers a boost in temperature over the standard British climate.

 If you’re someone who enjoys spending time outside, whether walking, cycling, or driving, then Bordeaux has plenty to offer.
 The city itself is quite flat, so it is excellent for cycling, and the surrounding countryside offers lots to explore.

 4. Plenty of culture to appreciate

-Bordeaux was a hotspot of 18th-century urbanisation, and if you’re lucky you might even catch a film crew taking advantage of its incredible architecture.
+Bordeaux was a hotspot of 18th-century urbanization, and if you’re lucky, you might even catch a film crew taking advantage of its incredible architecture.